 Be the link between business and project

-At the end of aftercare another opportunity arose to join a team to work out further implementations at the same client.
+At the end of aftercare, another opportunity arose to join a team to work out further implementations for the same client.
 This team’s objective was to be the link between the business and project side of the private bank.
-During this time I acted as a Co-stream Lead during a discontinuation and integration project and as a team leader of the team responsible for the aftercare of said project.
+During this time, I acted as a Co-stream Lead during a discontinuation and integration project and as a team leader of the team responsible for the aftercare of said project.
 Again, these opportunities were carefully discussed with TriFinance and supported by great mentoring.

 Practice to reveal secrets

-I believe that the combination of formal knowledge, on the job learning and extensive support by colleagues enabled me to grow faster.
+I believe that the combination of formal knowledge, on-the-job learning and extensive support from colleagues enabled me to grow faster.

 Learning on the job and from peers

 Besides learning during projects at the client, I gained clearer insights for my journey as a consultant by aligning frequently with mentors and other TriFinance colleagues, formally and informally.
 TriFinance strongly encourages us to have a yearly alignment meeting to discuss our ambitions.
-While preparing this, I gained valuable insights by looking back at my achievements and became more aware of my possibilities for growth.
+While preparing for this, I gained valuable insights by looking back at my achievements, and I became more aware of my possibilities for growth.

-By following both internal and external training such as Agile, User stories, the basics on scaled agile frameworks and change management, I was able to better understand the different actions in the project I worked on and the impact of the decisions made by the project leaders.
+By following both internal and external training such as Agile, User stories, the basics of scaled agile frameworks and change management, I could better understand the different actions in the project I worked on and the impact of the decisions made by the project leaders.

-I believe that the combination of formal knowledge, on the job learning and extensive support by different TriFinance colleagues enabled me to grow faster than I expected when starting my career as a consultant.
+I believe that the combination of formal knowledge, on-the-job learning and extensive support from different TriFinance colleagues enabled me to grow faster than I expected when starting my career as a consultant.

 For more info you can always contact Jonathan Maerevoet (email@example.com or +32 2 712 08 90).